CALL CENTER: 800-339-4661

 Adult Protective Services (APS)

-- Mental suffering: Verbal assaults, threats, fear
+- Mental suffering: Verbal assaults, threats, or causing fear

 -